Working for patients

 Operation and patient information in the NJR may be used for medical research.
 The purpose of this research is to improve our understanding and treatment of joint problems.
 The majority of our research uses only anonymised information that means it is impossible to identify individuals.
 From time to time researchers may wish to gather further information.
 In these cases we would seek your approval prior to disclosing your contact details.
 You do not have to take part in any research study you are invited to take part in and saying no does not affect the care you receive.

 Please be reassured that the storage, release and use of this data are subject to very strict controls.
 You can find examples of how we use data for research by reviewing the Research library.

 NJR data and other healthcare information

-Operation and patient information in the NJR is used to link to other healthcare information.
+Operation and patient information in the NJR is used to link to other healthcare information (for example, Hospital Episode Statistics data and ONS data).
 It is also analysed and made available to surgeons, hospitals and manufacturers – without any of your personal details – as part of our feedback services.
 Doing this improves the NJR’s ability to monitor patient safety and patient outcomes.
 It also means that people and organisations involved in improving joint replacement surgery can better understand and develop improved or more cost-effective medical treatments.

 How secure are my personal details?

 Your personal data is treated as confidential at all times.
 The NJR uses an electronic system for data collection.
 The data is securely coded for transfer to a central database.
 This avoids sending paper records through the post and ensures maximum data security.

 Your personal information will not be used outside of the NJR.
 Procedures are in place to protect your information and keep it confidential.
 If you wish, you can obtain a copy of your own record in accordance with the Data Protection Act (2018) and the General Data Protection Regulation (2018).
 Please contact the NJR Centre for further information.